siberianfox/g2wiki/Programming-TinyG2.md

 Expand the downloaded zip file and move Arduino.app to /Applications on your hard drive.
 (Often, this is found on the sidebar of Finder windows.)

-Open Terminal.app.
+Open Terminal.app and change to the directory with this programmer:

-Type "cd " (That's lowercase "c", then "d", then space), DON'T hit return.
+* Type "cd " (That's lowercase "c", then "d", then space), DON'T hit return.

-Now drag the *folder* that you found this ReadMe.txt file in to the Terminal.app window that has the "cd " you just typed.
+* Now drag the *folder* that you found this ReadMe.txt file in to the Terminal.app window that has the "cd " you just typed.
 It should type in a path for you.

-Now hit return.
+* Now hit return.

 Plug a USB cable from the computer to the Programming port of the Due (the one closest to the power jack), then copy and paste the following line into the Terminal window: